aaronmams/jekyll-now/_posts/2017-01-27-Initial thoughts on Genetic Programming.md

 ### Farm Labor and Irrigation Water Supply

-Suppose I'm interested in something like the impact of large federally subsidized irrigation water projects (and the water they deliver) on agricultural labor (jobs) in California's Central Valley.
+Suppose I'm interested in something like [the impact of large federally subsidized irrigation water projects (and the water they deliver) on agricultural labor (jobs) in California's Central Valley](http://www.worldscientific.com/doi/abs/10.1142/S2382624X15500034)....sorry for shamelessly plugging one of my papers.
 One way to proceed is to specify a labor demand equation which is a function of available irrigation water and fit that equation to observed data.
 The way this is usually done goes something like this:

 Define a profit function axiomatically for a producer facing: